Osyalaezi/github.io-osyalaezi/README.md

 **Project Description:**

 Project Description: This project involved analysing data of University students to identify trends and patterns in different fields.
 It is designed to provide a comprehensive overview of key performance metrics.
-This dashboard allows stakeholders to easily monitor and analyze University Students across different Field of study,program count,schoolarship count,online or fulltime,gender and across countries.
+This dashboard allows stakeholders to easily monitor and analyze University Students across different Field of study,program,schoolarship,online or fulltime,gender and across countries.

 The dashboard includes the following features: